 Of course, it’s impossible to attract a specific target audience if you don’t know which audience you’re targeting.
 This is where in-depth audience research can help – anything you can do to build a better knowledge of your target audience.

 Think about what makes them tick, what they’re looking for on platforms like Pinterest, and so on.
-Importantly, consider what you can offer them that they cannot already get from a thousand other publishers on the platform.
+More importantly, consider what you can offer them that they cannot already get from a thousand other publishers on the platform.

 Simple yet surprisingly effective, your social buttons should be embedded in everything you publish online.
-This includes your main website, your blog posts, your other social accounts, and even the emails you send.
+This includes your main website, blog posts, other social accounts, and even the emails you send.

 Make it as quick and easy as possible for people to follow you, and they’re more likely to do so.
 The Pinterest ‘Follow’ button should therefore be used liberally and positioned as prominently as possible.

 Most Pinterest users are all about visual content.
 Text plays an important role in many different types of Pins, but awesome imagery is where it’s at.
-It’s, therefore, your job to publish consistently outstanding images – authentic, unique, and relevant to your brand.
+Therefore, it’s your job to publish consistently outstanding images – authentic, unique, and relevant to your brand.